qdcmedia123/fbi-wanted-ws/README.md

   - when we run skaffold dev then if we change any thing in our local machine any file then It build, push to docker hub and push to kubernets cluster too

 ## Installation
- ### If you are using docker in mac with minikube then, need to install following module
+ ### for the minikube need to enable ingress If we are in local environment, Clouds have their own deployment configuration file available for ingress inginx
  ``` bash
  minikube addons enable ingress